Support Page Content

 - Student rates for admission to campus activities such as musical, theatrical, and athletic events

 Decisions about classes rest with the ACE Director in consultation with the student and the academic departments.
 ACE participants are restricted to lower-division classes (001 to 098).
-Upper division courses are not permitted by system policy.
+Upper division courses are not permitted by system policy unless authorized.
 Students must meet all prerequisites listed in the Class Schedule and University Catalog.
 Selected courses must be academic and can't be remedial.

 Typically, a student is limited to one academic class the first semester.
 The second semester's course load will depend on past performance.
-In some program areas, such as music, students are required to take three or more related classes as a condition of admission.
 To make sure students have the best opportunity for success, workloads are carefully monitored throughout the semester.

 A valid CSUS parking permit is required by all vehicles parking on the Sacramento State campus.
 Parking regulations are enforced year round, 24 hours a day.
 Students can purchase a semester parking permit after registration is complete or may buy daily permits.
 Permits are valid only in the lot(s) specified, and having a parking permit does not guarantee the permit holder a parking space in any given area at any given time.